-As of 2023, personal vehicles will no longer be permitted on Moraine Lake Road year round to limit traffic in the area and reduce disruptions/stress to wildlife (the road goes through Fairview Wildlife corridor).
-According to Parks Canada, during peak season in 2022, every day 900 vehicles accessed the lake and 5,000 were turned away – and those vehicles emitted 4 tons of carbon dioxide daily!
+As of 2023, personal vehicles will no longer be permitted on Moraine Lake Road year round to limit traffic in the area and reduce disruptions/stress to wildlife in the Fairview Wildlife corridor.
+According to Parks Canada, during peak season in 2022, each day 900 vehicles accessed the lake and 5,000 were turned away – and those vehicles emitted 4 tons of carbon dioxide daily!
 Due to these changes, we’ll have to find alternate ways to get to Moraine Lake.
-Here’s how you can access this beautiful hiking, mountaineering, and paddling destination in 2023.
+Here’s how you can access this beautiful hiking, mountaineering, and paddling destination.
 Bookmark this post for future reference!

-1. Take the Parks Canada Moraine Lake Shuttle
+1. MOST CONVENIENT: Take the Parks Canada Moraine Lake Shuttle

 The easiest and most affordable way to visit Moraine Lake (and Lake Louise) is by Parks Canada shuttle bus.

-Booking tickets: Parks Canada Moraine Lake Shuttle tickets can be booked online on April 14 for June 1- Oct 9, 2023; or 48 hours before your visit.
-40% of the tickets for the season will be released on April 14, and 60% will be released on a rolling 48-hour window to allow people to visit Moraine Lake at shorter notice.
+Booking tickets: Parks Canada Moraine Lake Shuttle tickets can be booked online on April 18, 2024 for June 1- Oct 14, 2024; or 48 hours before your visit.
+40% of the tickets for the season will be released on April 18, and 60% will be released on a rolling 48-hour window to allow people to visit Moraine Lake at shorter notice.
 Take note of the booking dates below.
+A small number of tickets are available on a walk-up basis (first come first served), but I wouldn’t count on getting them.

 How it Works: Your outbound shuttle ticket has a one hour departure window, so if your ticket is for 6:30 am – 7:30 am, you can take any shuttle between 6:30 am and 7:30 am.
 The Moraine Lake shuttle departs the Park and Ride (located at Lake Louise Ski Resort) every 20 minutes from 6:30 am to 6 pm.
 If you’d like to hop off at Lake Louise en route to Moraine Lake, you can do so; Lake Connector Shuttle from Lake Louise to Moraine Lake is included with your Moraine Lake Shuttle ticket!